PatSvedberg/gameversity-react/README.md

 * Fixed a bug where comment fields were not cleared after submitting a comment.
 * Fixed a bug where the comment counter was not automatically updated after submitting a new comment.
 * Fixed the problem of submitting empty fields, which used to result in an error.
 Now, it provides a warning about which fields need to be filled in.
 The same applies to editing a tutorial.
+* Fixed a bug where the user was not able to log back in or sign up if they logged out of their account.
+Although they could log back in by refreshing the page.
+This problem seemed to only occur on Chrome and not on Firefox.

 # Unresolved Bugs